See the Rugged Skies

 Waste

 Leave No Trace is a group of principles that encourages visitors to leave environments as they find them, to respect nature, and to be kind to each other.
 A very important Leave No Trace principle is to properly dispose of waste.
-In Ramblers, we encourage visitors to ramble responsibly, and while stargazing, we want to emphasize taking all of your waste with you.
+In Beaver County, we encourage visitors to ramble responsibly, and while stargazing, we want to emphasize taking all of your waste with you.
 It's easy to miss trash and any other piece of personal property when it's so dark outside.
 Please bring the minimum with you so you don't leave any waste behind and take time to carefully look all around you before you leave.

 Stargazing Health Benefits